sreeraksha-ss/Face-Detection/README.md

 The steps include:
 * Reading the image
-* addting rectangle on faces
+* Adding rectangle on faces
-* putting text and also saving using cv2
+* Putting text on detected face and also saving using cv2